We plan for a limited number of memberships each year so be sure to sign up early.

 - To support a local farm and local economy

-Pickup will be drive-through style at our Orem farm store : 710 West 2000 South, Orem UT 84058.
-Your food will be coming straight from the fields with very minimal human contact.
-You may choose to come Wednesday evenings from 5:00-8:00pm - OR - Saturday mornings from 10:00am – 1:00pm.
+Our drive through pickup will be at our Orem farm store : 710 West 2000 South, Orem UT 84058.
+Your food will be freshly harvesting and coming straight from the fields.

-With the exception of cherries, corn, and later varieties of peaches, everything you receive will be grown organically by us.
+Everything grown on our own fields is organic.
 This means we do not use any GMO or chemically treated seeds.
 We use bone & blood meals, as well as green manures and crop rotation.
 We do not use chemical herbicides or pesticides.
 We do not chemically wash or treat anything after harvest.

-Before each pickup, you will receive an email showing what will be included in that week's bag.
+Before each pickup, you will receive an email showing what we are planning to include in that week's bag.
 As more variety is available later in the season, there may be weeks where you can choose between two different mixtures.

 Occasionally something less than satisfactory slips through, like a bad watermelon.
 We are always willing to replace or exchange any unsatisfactory items.

-If there's a conflict in schedule, please consider sharing that week with a friend, relative, or neighbor and having them pickup on your behalf.
+If there's a conflict in schedule, please consider having a friend, relative, or neighbor pickup on your behalf.
 Any bags that are not picked up will be donated to Tabitha’s Way Local Food Pantry to feed someone in need.